BrianSipple/justa-table/README.md

 The root component that sets up the overall structure of the table and stores its `content`.
 When provided with content, this yields itself back to its template's block scope, and serves as a container for composing inner table components.

   * Parameters:

     + `content` {Array} **required**: A list of objects -- where each object will constitute one of the table's rows.

       default: null

     + `tableHeight` {number}: The initial / max height of the table. ✋ NOTE: The table will overflow if rows exceed this number.

       default: 500

     + `rowHeight` {number}: The height or each row in the table.

       default: 37

     + `paginate` {boolean}: Whether or not the table should use pagination.
 If true, a new page will fire the `on-load-more-rows` action when it enters the viewport.

       default: false

     + `rowClasses` {Array}: CSS classes to apply to table rows.

       default: null

     + `rowGroupDataName` {string}: The name of data property for row groups in the table columns.
     If using a `collapsable` table, the `justa-table` component will add a dynamic key to each row in the `collapseTableData` based on the `rowGroupDataName` that recomputes the `collapseTableData`.

       default: 'data'
       constraint: Must be using a `collapsable` table with `collapseTableData`

     + `hideOffscreenContent` {boolean}: Whether or not the component should hide out-of-viewport content (vertical only for now).

       default: false

     + `offscreenContentBufferSize` {number}: The amount of additional rows to load on to the top/bottom of the viewport when hiding offscreen content.
     This will round up/down to the nearest row.

       default: 0.5

 #### `basic-header`

+  * Parameters

+    + ``